 With over 2 billion users, YouTube has created a method that asserts what people want to watch.
 The YouTube algorithm doesn’t simply focus on subscribers but takes into account how well a video performs when shown on other users’ home pages.

-For example, if you watch a content creator’s work for a while and then stop watching, the algorithm will pick up that you haven’t watched anything of that nature in a while and thus stop recommending you videos that are similar to it or made by the same YouTube creator.
-YouTube tracks users engagement to see what they are interested in and how they can keep people on their site.
+For example, if you watch a content creator’s work for a while and then stop watching, the algorithm will pick up that you haven’t watched anything of that nature in a while and thus stop recommending videos that are similar to it or made by the same YouTube creator.
+YouTube tracks users’ engagement to see what they are interested in and how they can keep people on their site.

-How does the YouTube Algorithm Work?
+How Does the YouTube Algorithm Work?

 The YouTube Algorithm works as a means of suggesting suitable video content for a user.
 The content is decided on each viewer’s different interests and it is decided solely on keeping the visitors watching the content.
 The algorithm monitors viewers’ behaviour as well as video performance.
 It is important to take note of the algorithm as it impacts search results and recommendations for users.

 Algorithm search results vary depending on the user even if they have searched for the same content topic.
 This is dependent on the video’s metadata and also the engagement around the video.
-Trending videos, subscriptions, notifications, and your YouTube homepage also impact on the algorithm.
+Trending videos, subscriptions, notifications, and your YouTube homepage also impact the algorithm.

 YouTube ranks based on the video’s performance analytics data and then it ranks by a user’s watch history and what people with similar interests have watched.
 YouTube aims to have people stay on the platform for as long as possible, consuming the content that makes them the most money – adverts.

-The video content’s performance can decide what the alogirithm offers you.
+The video content’s performance can decide what the algorithm offers you.
 If the video has been clicked on and there have been greater views than impressions, the video has a thumbnail, and there is a title.
 Watch time factors as well as the social engagement the video receives.
 Consistent posting of content to a channel is a good sign to the algorithm and the session time someone spends on the platform after watching a video.

-Based on personalisation, the algorithm also features video content that reflects what the user has searched for our watched before.
+Based on personalisation, the algorithm also features video content that reflects what the user has searched for or watched before.
 Your feed will show video content based on how you’ve reacted and engaged with similar content, what videos are neglected, and how many times a person has viewed a particular video.

 Beat the Algorithm Using YouTube SEO

 Optimising the text around your video is crucial for success.
 Your video description should be well thought out with keyword-focused text that the algorithm can pick up.
-Ensure your first sentence is keyword optimised as well as being clear and concise.
-Don’t keyword stuff your descriptions, rather honing in on a couple and using them naturally throughout – the algorithm can tell when you are keyword stuffing and it’s not good for your performance.
+Ensure your first sentence is keyword-optimised as well as being clear and concise.
+However don’t be tempted to keyword stuff your descriptions, rather hone in on a couple and use them naturally throughout – the algorithm can tell when you are keyword stuffing and it’s not good for your performance.

 When building your brand on YouTube, hone in on what your target audience wants.
 If you have been creating content for a while, check your analytics to see what your audience has responded to best.
 Don’t forget that YouTube is designed to show the material that they have enjoyed in the past.